Set Metadata expectations

 Initialize an Attestation process

-Let’s perform another attestation, but note that this time we are explicitly referencing the contract we just created.
+Let’s perform another attestation, but note how this time the requirements have changed

 Alternatively, you can create the contract on the fly during the attestation process.
 To do so, you can provide the reference to a remote, or local yaml file containing the contract definition.